Watch Mary and Michele as they share their personal experiences taking AFINITOR

 In a clinical trial, AFINITOR® (everolimus) Tablets was shown to double the time patients lived without the disease getting worse compared with exemestane alone.
 Data have not shown an increase in overall survival.

 AFINITOR® (everolimus) Tablets can cause serious side effects, such as lung or breathing problems, infections, or kidney failure.
 Some of these side effects can be severe and can even lead to death.
-Mouth sores (also called stomatitis) are the most common side effect of AFINITOR.
+Mouth sores (also called stomatitis) are common during treatment with AFINITOR and can be severe.
 Your health care team may have ways to help manage side effects that do occur.
 It’s important to talk with your doctor or nurse about side effects you experience and the best ways to manage them.

 To help manage a common side effect called stomatitis, or mouth sores, your doctor may prescribe an alcohol-free dexamethasone oral solution.
 This prescription-only medication may reduce the likelihood of mouth sores occurring, or reduce the severity if they do occur.
 Always follow your doctor's instructions, and contact your doctor or nurse if you are having any problems.